-The Headquarters docket for this rule contains HRS score sheets, the Documentation Record describing the information used to compute the score, pertinent information regarding statutory requirements or EPA listing policies that affect the site, and a list of documents referenced in the Documentation Record.
+The Headquarters docket for this rule contains, for each site, the HRS score sheets, the Documentation Record describing the information used to compute the score, pertinent information regarding statutory requirements or EPA listing policies that affect the site, and a list of documents referenced in the Documentation Record.
 The Headquarters docket also contains comments received, and the Agency's responses to those comments.

-The Agency's responses are contained in the "Support Document for the Revised National Priorities List Final Rule-October 1999."
+The Agency's responses are contained in the "Support Document for the Revised National Priorities List Final Rule-September 2002."